etherealsheep/pp4-network-blog/README.md

 ### User Stories Testing <a name="user-testing"></a>

-From the Home page, the user is presented with the navigation which consists of the Network Blog logo, Home button, About button, Sign Up button, Login button, Contact Us button and on the right-hand side is the search bar with the Search button.
+From the Home page, the user is presented with the navigation which consists of the Network Blog name, Home button, Sign Up button, Login button, About Me button, Contact Me button and on the right-hand side is the search bar with the Search button.
 Each of these buttons are operational, the user can click or utilise.
 The following actions will occur once the user clicks the following buttons:

 * Network Blog Name -> Defaults to the Home page, user can click this to take them back to the Home page
 * Home button -> Links to the Home page, user can click this to take them back to the Home page